zhengchangsulab/ProSampler/README.md

 AGTCG GTCAC GCACG CACAC
 CGATT CAAAT TGTGA CGACG

-you should merge multiple lines belonging to the same sequence into one, before running Markov.
+you need to merge multiple lines belonging to the same sequence into one, before running Markov.

 - output file -